 |

-A highly popular content series featuring our company president Hayakawa and the developers in conversation!
+Popular content: a dialogue series between our company president Hayakawa and the developers!

 |